OfficeDev/m365-extensibility-image-editor/README.md

 Ignore and skip unsafe localhost (no localhost cert) in the browser for development.
 Alternatively use your own cert and domain name.

-### Registering the App and Setting Up Sign In
+### Registering the app and setting up sign in

-In order to get Sign in with MSAL working for the Image Editor app (to get Microsoft Graph API functioning), you have to do these essential steps:
+In order to get sign in with MSAL working for the Image Editor app (to get Microsoft Graph API functioning), you have to do these essential steps:

-1. **Create Test Tenant**
+1. **Create test tenant**
 For creating a test tenant see <https://docs.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started>

-2. **Register the App as an Enterprise Application**
+2. **Register the app as an enterprise application**

     - Get credentials for the admin of your test tenant
     - Go to <https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade>